Cameron Whitson

 -

 Rhonda, a lifelong resident of the Slater-Marietta community, finds joy in serving her church, family, and community.
-A retired elementary school teacher, she now imparts her knowledge in a women's recovery home.
+As a retired elementary school teacher, she now imparts her knowledge in a women's recovery home.
 Rhonda wears many hats at Marietta First Baptist Church, actively participating in various roles, including facilitating addiction support groups.
 With a passion for missions, she believes in the inherent value of every individual and strives to empower families to reach their fullest potential.
 Rhonda's dedication to uplifting others and fostering community well-being reflects her commitment to making a positive impact in the lives of those around her.

 -